-Oakland County's economic outlook is good, University of Michigan economists say
+Oakland's economic outlook is good, UM economists say

 Troy — Oakland County's economic outlook for this next year continues to be upbeat, according to two University of Michigan economists.

 George A. Fulton and Donald R. Grimes presented a review of economic outlook for Oakland County to 2017 during a press conference Thursday at the Troy Marriott.